 The Schoodic National Scenic Byway meanders along the rockbound coast from the town of Hancock to the village of Birch Harbor and, along the way, it passes right through Winter Harbor.
 The town fits right in, as it’s small, charming and beautiful.

 Not a scenic enough journey for you?
 Take the ferry from larger Bar Harbor to the west.
 This is a way for folks staying in Bar Harbor to avoid car traffic and arrive for hiking, bicycling and just enjoying Winter Harbor.
-Voyage on the Bar Harbor Ferry or the Schoodic Ferry.
+Voyage on the Bar Harbor Ferry.